MaazMS/python/python_programs/number/DOC/concept_of_number.md

 Python supports integers, floating-point numbers and complex numbers.
 They are defined as int, float, and complex classes in Python
 **Integers** and **floating** points are separated by the `presence` or `absence` of a **decimal point**.
 **Complex numbers** are written in the form, `x + yj`, where `x` is the **real part** and `y` is the **imaginary part.**

+**Note**  Python 2 has two integer types - int and long.
+There is no 'long integer' in Python 3 anymore.
 * type
 `type()` function to know which class a variable.eg print(type(name_of_variable))